GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Important::

   - DPU: Dots-per-unit pixel density.
-So it is DPI for inches or DPC for cm.
+So, it is DPI for inches or DPC for centimeters.

 2.3.4.
 Second attempt.
 Fix the canvas